devilesk/dota2-triviabot-reborn/README.md

 I actually had to use `npm install --unsafe-perm` although I think that is just something to do with my npm installation.

 Run `npm install` in node-dota2/bot directory

+## Configuration and running the bot

+See README in node-dota2/bot directory.